 The national VBP program for dental products in China took place in January 2023, and we were not successful in our bid.
-We are evaluating the impact of this result on our dental products business in China and reviewing our strategic alternatives.
-Annual 2022 dental product sales in China represented less than 1% of our consolidated annual sales.
+We plan to continue to operate our dental product activities in China by focusing on the private market.
+Annual 2022 dental product sales in China represented less than 1% of our consolidated annual sales